How Long Does Xanax Withdrawal Last?

 Absolute Awakenings and Xanax Addiction

 Xanax has a half-life specific from other benzodiazepines, which will affect how long it will take for the drug to entirely leave the bloodstream.
 This will affect how long withdrawal symptoms last.
 Xanax is short-acting, meaning that withdrawal symptoms will begin within 10-12 hours of the last dose.
-For this reason, professional medical detox services must be sought before an individual attempt to quit cold-turkey.
-At Absolute Awakenings, we offer comprehensive addiction treatment services to those struggling with Xanax abuse and addiction.
-Our team of experienced medical professionals works tirelessly to provide quality care and it’s important to recognize that Xanax withdrawal and detox are just the first steps on the lifelong road to recovery.
+For this reason, professional medical detox services must be sought before a person attempts to quit cold turkey.

-At Absolute Awakenings, we will help you along through every step of early recovery – from medical detox and residential treatment to sober living and comprehensive aftercare.
+At Absolute Awakenings, we will help you along through every step of early recovery.
 We know that early recovery can be difficult to navigate, and we offer the support and guidance you need to get you started on your journey of recovery today.
 Simply give us a call with any questions you may have regarding our integrated Xanax recovery program or Xanax withdrawal.
 We look forward to speaking with you soon.